riscvarchive/riscv-qemu/README.md

 **About:**

 The `riscv-softmmu` target for full system RV64G emulation is currently supported.
-It supports booting [riscv-linux].
-Remote GDB debugging is also supported (see the section below).
+It supports booting Linux from the `priv-1.9` branch of [riscv-linux] and passes the compatibility tests from [riscv-tests].

 **RISC-V Port Authors:**